SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 ***

 Rarity closed the door to Pinkie's room with a smile and a slight blush on her face.
-She and Twilight walked down the stairs, trotting out of the store, the pair turned towards Rarity's house.
+She and Twilight walked down the stairs, trotting out of the store.
+The pair turned towards Rarity's house.

 The pair walked in silence for a moment before Twilight started up a conversation.

 "Must be pretty excited about your date?"
-Twilight asked.

-"Yes, very much so, knowing Pinkie, it could be anything," Rarity answered.
+"Yes, very much so, knowing Pinkie, it could be anything."

-"That's good to hear, I'm sure she will come up with something amazing," Twilight said.
+"That's good to hear, I'm sure she will come up with something amazing."

 "I wonder if it will be fancy or casual?
 Do you think I need a new dress for it?
 What if I accidentally overdress?
-Oh, so many possibilities," Rarity said.
+Oh, so many possibilities."

-Twilight took a moment to answer, thinking before saying, "I'm sure she will give you notice of what to wear before the date, she's good at planning."
+Twilight took a moment to answer, thinking before she said, "I'm sure she will give you notice of what to wear before the date, she's good at planning."

-"Yes, you're right, Twilight," Rarity replied, "How did you like the party?"
+"Yes, you're right, Twilight.
+How did you like the party?"

-"It was good, it didn't last as long as normal, but what was there was great," Twilight answered.
+"It was good, it didn't last as long as normal, but what was there was great."

-"Thanks," Rarity replied, "We spent a lot of time talking about the best way to tell the news, I was a bit worried about the reactions like I said earlier, but Pinkie always assured me that it would be fine, and she was right."
+"Thanks, we spent a lot of time talking about the best way to tell the news, I was a bit worried about the reactions like I said earlier, but Pinkie always assured me that it would be fine, and she was right."

-"We will never judge you for being who you are, we all love both of you for being yourselves unabashedly," Twilight said.
+"We will never judge you for being who you are, we all love both of you for being yourselves unabashedly."

 "Thanks Twilight," Rarity said as they stopped in front of her door, she turned to Twilight and gave her a hug.
 "I probably sound like a broken record with how much I've thanked you guys."